<script type="text/javascript"

 data-auto-logout-link

-If enabled, the button will change to a logout button when the user is logged in.
+If enabled, the button will change to a logout button when the user is

 false, true